pytroll/mipp/doc/source/introduction.rst

 ``mipp`` will:
-  * decompress XRIT files.
+  * decompress XRIT files (if Eumetsat's ``xRITDecompress`` is available).
   * decode/strip-off (according to [CGMS]_, [MTP]_, [SGS]_) XRIT headers and collect meta-data.
-  * catenate image data into a numpy-array (if needed convert 10 bit data to 16 bit).
+  * catenate image data into a numpy-array.

+    * if needed, convert 10 bit data to 16 bit
+    * if a region is defined (by a slice or center, size), only read what is specified.

 .. note::